Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature

-In spite of these previous attempts to visualize topic modeling results, it is important to note that in the real world, it is hard to find the data that contain independent topics towards one subject but instead multiple topics are often inter-correlated.
-Therefore, it might not be sufficient to show each topic separately without considering relationships among topics.
-Moreover, visualization can be significantly improved when the relationships between topics and the relationships between words are modeled simultaneously.
-Specifically, this joint modeling of multi-layered relationships (topic-topic, word-word, and topic-word) can provide global and local representation of topics at the same time.
+One of the statistical methods for handling correlated structure is network analysis.
+Specifically, network modeling estimates the relationships among nodes based on their dependency structure.
+Moreover, it can provide global and local representation of nodes at the same time.
 In this context, \citet{mei2008topic} tried to identify topical communities by combining a topic model with a social network.
 Specifically, it estimated topic relationships given the known network structure and tried to separate out topics based on connectivity among them.
-However, in this approach, the network information needs to be given to construct and visualize the topic network, which is not a trivial task in practice.
-Our study aims to overcome these limitations and estimate the topics' relationship and visualize their dependency structure simultaneously, by considering interaction among topics using network models.
-In addition, we also aim to overcome a static topic network by dynamically representing fundamental associations among topics through tracking the change in relationships.
+However, in this approach, the network information needs to be provided to construct and visualize the topic network, which is not a trivial task in practice.
+So, we want to use a network model to simultaneously estimate relationships among topics and visualize their dependency structure.